gmlewis/go-gerber/examples/n333-bifilar-coil/README.md

 frequencies.

-Another experiment to try is to ground the second tap from the end, drive the end tap with a sine wave at the resonant frequency of the remainder of the coil, and then get the amplified benefits of the remainder as in a secondary coil of a transformer.
+Another experiment to try is to ground the second tap from the end, drive the first tap with a sine wave at the resonant frequency of the remaining coil, and then get the amplified benefits at the end tap as in a secondary coil of a transformer.

 ## How it is wired